dshcheung/WDI_HK_9/04-server-applications/rails-user-passwords-lesson/readme.md

 end
 ```

-Let's go through this line by line: All the authentication logic happens in the create method, but notice, first, we try to find a record in the table users.
-The line after, if there is a user record and if the password sent through the form corresponds to the hashed password in the database, then it means all the credentials (email + password) are valid, otherwise, the else case will be executed and either the email or the password were invalid - the user would get a message 'invalid login credentials' and be redirected to the ```sessions/new``` endpoint.

 **Note: Flash.now vs Flash**

 ```
 flash.now[:message] = "Hello current action"
 ```

 When you need to pass an object to the next action, you use the standard flash assign ([]=).
 When you need to pass an object to the current action, you use now, and your object will vanish when the current action is done.

 Now we will need to add a login form: